Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/exigences.md

 ## Accede-web references

-[Accede-web](http://wiki.accede-web.com/en/) site offers great manuals on web accessibility:
+[Accede-web](http://wiki.accede-web.com/en/) site offers great manuals on web accessibility.
+These references are very useful, pedagogical and come from Atalan, a group of major companies as well as schools and associations of people with disabilities:

 <p class="row">
     <div class="perso col-sm-12 col-md-6 col-lg-3">